harish-shenoy/A8-Diego/README.md

 However, this does not install the nginx server. nginx for A8 is specially compiled to store the nginx configuration files in '/etc/nginx'.
 But the user space does not have privileges to create the directory.
 The only option here is a custom buildpack for a8sidecar loaded with the [multi-buildpack utility](https://bitbucket.org/cf-utilities/cf-buildpack-multi/src)

 25/01/2017: Advice from developers via slack is to use envoy instead of nginx.
 [Slack](https://amalgam8.slack.com/archives/users/p1485288948000398).
+26/01/2017: Proxy appears to work with master version in helloworld example application.
+Needs more testing.

 ### A8 Sidecar configuration